WordPress/hosting-handbook/tests.md

 Once the user has been created in the system, you'll get an invitation to join via email.
 Then, you can log into make/hosting and create an Application Password in Users -> Your Profile.

-To get things reporting properly, place the username for the bot, along with the application password in the .env file, which will look something like this: `export WPT_REPORT_API_KEY='myhostingbot:ABCD 1234 abcd 4567 EFGH efgh'`.
+To get things reporting properly, place the username for the bot, along with the application password in the .env file, which will look something like this: `export WPT_REPORT_API_KEY='examplehostingcompanybot:ABCD 1234 abcd 4567 EFGH efgh'`.